cseanburns/personal_knowledge_mgmt/src/4b-database-information-retrieval.md

 In a database, this metadata is created by professionals and is well structured, as illustrated in Figure 1 above.
 As searchers, this means that there are pre-set fields that we can search in academic databases and that these pre-set fields specifically search the corresponding metadata.
-For example, in [Academic Search Complete (ASC)][asc], records are described with the following metadata, and this means we can search ASC using this metadata.
+For example, in [Academic Search Ultimate (ASU][asu], records are described with the following metadata, and this means we can search ASC using this metadata.
 This kind of structured, field-specific searching is known as **fielded search**, and it's one of the most powerful features of academic databases.